 Resting state may be different in different individuals, reaching from being alert, sensorily extroverted and ready to react, on one side, to being introverted, focused on one’s own thoughts or emotions, on the other side.
 The first state may be associated with greater, the latter one with lesser excitability in the motor cortex.
 Sensory extroversion or introversion is a person’s ‘default mode’ of attention allocation, a general sensory frame of behavior.
 I do not claim that all stutterers are introverted, but the embedding of voluntary motor behavior in the sensory system seems to be weaker on average, compared to normal fluent speakers.
 This is suggested by some fMRI studies, in which resting state functional connectivity (RSFC) of brain areas in stutterers and non-stutterers was investigated.

 The results show group differences in connectivity between the motor and premotor system, on one hand, and sensory, especially auditory areas, on the other hand.
-Yang et al. (2012) found decreased RSFC “between the posterior language area involved in the perception and decoding of sensory information and anterior brain area involved in the initiation of speech motor function”, and Yang et al. (2016) identified alterations of RSFC within basal ganglia-thalamocortical networks as “the reduced connectivity of the putamen to the superior temporal gyrus and inferior parietal lobules in adults who stutter” (both cf. the Abstracts).
+Xuan et al. (2012) found decreased RSFC “between the posterior language area involved in the perception and decoding of sensory information and anterior brain area involved in the initiation of speech motor function”, and Yang et al. (2016) identified alterations of RSFC within basal ganglia-thalamocortical networks as “the reduced connectivity of the putamen to the superior temporal gyrus and inferior parietal lobules in adults who stutter” (both cf. the Abstracts).

 Chang and Zhu (2013) found children who stutter to “exhibit attenuated [resting state] functional and structural connectivity within the auditory-motor network.” (p.
 3709), and Chang et al. (2018) found aberrant, mostly decreased RSFC within and between intrinsic connectivity networks in the brain in children who stutter, mainly regarding the default mode network and the dorsal and ventral attention network, but even the visual network.